elenakhas/teachers-editor/README.md

   - Stanford CoreNLP POStagger english-left3words-distsim.tagger model:
    https://github.com/richardwilly98/test-stanford-tagger/blob/master/models/english-left3words-distsim.tagger

-### Execution

-3. Install the dependencies written above; the models are to be stored in the folder “model” in the project directory;
+3. Create the folder "models" in your project directory, save the Stanford CoreNLP models file `stanford-english-corenlp-2018-10-05-models` to this foolder;
 4. Make sure your downloaded the "data" folder and placed it in the project directory;
+5. Compile the project: you can use one of the IDE
 5. Run the class application.Main.java.